Mickey Mouse Logo

 Mickey Mouse Logo 1937

-The emblem has become unimaginably colorful – now brick red with contrasting white letters.
+The emblem has become unimaginably colorful now, brick red with contrasting white letters.
 The “Walt Disney” font is bold, wide, and streamlined.
-The large characters are flat and sans-seriff.
+The large characters are flat and sans-serif.
 Below is the “bouncing” word combination “Mickey Mouse” in pink.
-It is made in a 3D version, as the artists reworked the shadows into wide sidewalls, making the text three-dimensional.
-The background surface is no less textured: it looks like a fluted backing, resembling a piece of cloth or leather.
+It is made in 3D, as the artists reworked the shadows into wide sidewalls, making the text three-dimensional.
+The background surface is no less textured: it looks like a fluted backing, resembling cloth or leather.

 1953 – 1999